 Even then, you’re still out a significant amount of money.

-Sell the foreclosure property for as much as you can get, and hand the money over to your lender.
+If you plan on going the Short-Sale route, sell the foreclosure property for as much as you can get, and hand the money over to your lender.
 You won’t get anything out of the process, but your debt will be drastically reduced.

-Find an Honest Investor
+Find an honest Investor

+When you’re looking to avoid foreclosure, in most cases the best option is to find a reputable investor.
+If an investor is making you promises that are too good to be true however, they probably are.
 Since time is of the essence, you may not be able to thoroughly scour local investors and vet them for trustworthiness.

-We’d be delighted to provide you with a fair cash offer for your home, allowing you to avoid adding a foreclosure to your credit history.
+We’d be delighted to provide you with a fair cash offer for your home, allowing you to avoid adding a foreclosure to your credit history!

 We value your privacy and would never spam you